-* The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).
+* The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-Assess changes in geomorphology, in relation to slope processes, river catchments, and the range of different coastal settings
+- Assess changes in geomorphology, in relation to slope processes, river catchments, and the range of different coastal settings

-Apply methods of rehabilitation for slope, river and coastal erosion
+- Apply methods of rehabilitation for slope, river and coastal erosion

-Assess the vulnerability of sedimentary landscapes to flooding, land instability, and sea level change
+- Assess the vulnerability of sedimentary landscapes to flooding, land instability, and sea level change

-Identify the methodologies by which scientists may measure, monitor and manage processes in the physical environment that affect human society
+- Apply the methodologies by which scientists may measure, monitor and manage processes in the physical environment that affect human society

 You cannot enrol in this unit as well as the following:KGA216

 |Timetable||View the lecture timetable | View the full unit timetable|